mrlacey/CollapseComments/README.md

 - Ctrl+M, Ctrl+C collapses all comments (and using/Import statements)
 - Works with C#, VB, and XML comments
+- Can also collapse using/import directives
+- Can be configured to run when a document is opened

 See the [change log](CHANGELOG.md) for changes and roadmap.